 What we can do, however, is invent devices and strategies to supplement our existing biological abilities, such as they are.
 We have excelled at this.
 Our ability to “time travel mentally,” that is, to run useful possible scenarios in our mental models of the world, this ability allows us to excel at planning and at inventions.

-We do have to accept our limitations as human beings, at least at times.
-The point of knowing our limits is not to be depressed or to feel put down by reality, however.
-The purpose is to accept what is and then to go on to make the very best of it.
+The point of knowing our limits is not to feel put down by reality, but to accept what is and then to make the best of it.
 This attitude has allowed us to “see” a single Hydrogen atom and to peer back into the beginnings of the entire universe, seeing the oldest stars.

 Thanks for reading.
 Here’s a banana with a tattoo.
 Don’t worry, this artwork was not created by the above Chimpanzee.